ModulrCloud/Modulr/readme.md

 ## Tokenomics

-Modulr employs **MDR** to incentivize validators and partners.
+Modulr employs **MDR** to incentivize validators, partners, and users.
 Partners do not directly earn MDR from the network however, that is only done via the validators.
 Rather the partners set their price for services on the network and that fee for the service is paid to the partner.
 This fee system is done via the **MTR** credit system which is an asset that can only be used for services on the network.
 More on this later.

 *Note: The blockchain experienced a soft launch on April 24, 2024.
 All token emissions from this date until the network officially launches are effectively burned and will not enter circulation.*